Sleepytale Logo

 A trumpet player gave her a silly toot of praise.

-The end of the parade route dipped down a little hill toward a pond.
+The end of the parade route dipped down a little hill toward the pond, and the strawberry float's brake rope had slipped loose.

 The float began to roll faster than it should.